Chandramukhi (character): Legacy

-Chandramukhi was well-received in India by critics.
-In 2006, Rediff listed Chandramukhi in their list of "Bollywood's Best Tawaif".
-Nikhat Kazmi of The Times of India also ranked Chandramukhi at #5 in his list "Tart with a heart", saying that "The egotistical Paro may have given her boy friend the goby, but self-sacricficing Chandramukhi was willing to put everything on hold — her livelihood too — for her lover".
+Chandramukhi was well received in India by critics.
+In 2006, Rediff included Chandramukhi in their list of "Bollywood's Best Tawaif".
+Nikhat Kazmi of The Times of India also ranked Chandramukhi at #5 in his list "Tart with a heart".

 Awards

 There are many actresses who have portrayed Chandramukhi in film adaptations of Devdas.
-The first notable award was won by Vyjayanthimala in 1956 when she won the Filmfare Awards, known as Bollywood's Oscar, in the Supporting Actress category.
-However, she was also the first person to decline the award, as she thought that her role was not a supporting one but was of equal importance and parallel to that of Parvathy in the 1955 version.
-Other actresses who played Chandramukhi in Hindi versions of the novel have also won this award.
+The first notable award was won by Vyjayanthimala in 1956 when she won the Filmfare Awards in the Supporting Actress category.
+However, she was also the first person to decline the award, as she thought that her role was not a supporting one but was of equal importance and parallel to that of Paro in the 1955 version.
+Madhuri Dixit and Kalki Koechlin and also won the same award as Vyjayanthimala for their respective portrayals.

 The following are awards and nominations received by actresses who have played the role of Chandramukhi in film: